 You know summer is really here when the farmers’ markets are bursting with ripe, juicy berries -- red and yellow raspberries, small fragile strawberries, lush purple-juiced blackberries -- and the bakers rush to put them on the bakery and restaurant menus at the peak of their short, intense season.
 Crostatas, or rustic pies, are an excellent way to use peak-of-summer berries or other fruit.
 These small free-form crostatas make a lot of sense in the home kitchen.
 You can serve each of your guests an individual pie without having to buy tartlet pans or other special equipment.

 When you bring out these golden flaky-crusted little pies, bursting with purple fruit and topped with a scoop of ice cream, a chorus of oohs and aahs will ring out around the table.
 Crostatas are best served warm.
 You can bake them several hours ahead of serving and reheat in a preheated 375°F oven for 8 to 10 minutes.
 We like the herbal note of thyme with the blackberries, especially the citrusy fragrance of lemon thyme if you can find it at a farmers’ market or if you grow it in your garden, but you can omit the thyme if you prefer.
-If you have made vanilla bean, you can use it here in place of the regular sugar and omit the vanilla bean.
+If you have made vanilla bean sugar, you can use it here in place of the regular sugar and omit the vanilla bean.

 Special Equipment: Metal Bench knife (optional)